awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

 3. Enter a **Stack name** for your template such as **CID-CUR-Replication**.

-4. Enter your **Desitnation** AWS Account ID as a parameter (Your Data Collection Account, where you will deploy dashboards).
+4. Enter your **Destination** AWS Account ID as a parameter (Your Data Collection Account, where you will deploy dashboards).

 6. Review the configuration, click **I acknowledge that AWS CloudFormation might create IAM resources, and click Create stack**.